-The ‘whole-of-business innovation’ focus is holistic thinking about ongoing competitiveness and market relevance of Business.
+The whole-of-business innovation concept is based on holistic thinking about ongoing competitiveness and market relevance of a business.
 As the ‘big’ business continues to rationalize, i.e. the job growth from this sector is close to negative, we need to focus on the 80/20 principle and apply it to Australian SMEs.
 This is were the future prosperity of this country is, including smart job creation and sustainable economic strength.
 But we need to get a few things RIGHT!

 Since 2007 InnoFuture has been evangelizing business innovation trends and knowledge, sharing global insights from innovative leaders.
 But it’s not enough.
 Australia is way behind where we should be in competing globally.
 Yes, globally.
 Today, competitors in every area of activity are sailing, like a great flotilla, towards our shores.
 The ability to compete globally in order to beat competition on our own turf, is the only way to survival.

 Recently I attended a German-Australian business conference in Melbourne, intrigued by the promised presentation on the German Mittelstand [read ‘mittel-shtaand’], a type of business that, through their high concentration in Germany, account for the global success of that country’s economy.